alirezarezaeikalat/mit-6.0001/readMe.txt

       a. you can use get function with a dictionary to get a value for a certain key in dictionary.

-            sampleDic.get(key, defaultValue)          if you don't specify the default value, it will retrun None
+            sampleDic.get(key, defaultValue)          if you don't specify the default value, it will return None

 --------------- Very important concept in python and in OS -----------